Adil8442/10-bit-DAC/README.md

 # 2 Bit DAC

-For designing the 2 bit DAC, switch circuit was used as a subcircuit.
+For designing the 2 bit DAC, switch circuit was used as a subcircuit.\
-The schematic of the 2 bit DAC circuit  is shown below:
+The schematic of the 2 bit DAC circuit  is shown below :

  ![](Schematics/2bit_DAC_A.png)